-The unruly disunity, riotous behaviour, greedy indulgence and disregard for the needs of their brothers and sisters in Christ, was even displayed during the celebration of the Lord's Supper – which Paul had already taught was a time to reflect on the reality of Christ sacrificial death, until His coming again.
+The unruly disunity, riotous behaviour, greedy indulgence, and disregard for the needs of their brothers and sisters in Christ, was even displayed during the celebration of the Lord's Supper – which Paul had already taught was a time to reflect on the reality of Christ's sacrificial death, until His coming again.

-He reminded them that he had been called personally by God, and delivered a specific message, regarding the importance and seriousness of the Lord Supper – which they were currently disregarding.
+He reminded them that he had been called personally by God, and delivered a specific message regarding the importance and seriousness of the Lord's Supper, which they were currently disregarding:

 Heavenly Father, thank You for the institution of the Lord's Supper.
-Thank You that we are called to remember the high price that Jesus paid for our sin, and for our communal remembrance – at the communion table.
-May I never become complacent about the enormous price that was paid for my sin, and help me to honour Your holy name, when I meet together, with my brothers and sisters in Christ.
-Thank You for Your word and the wonderful truths it contains, and thank You Father, for the revelation that we have received through Paul, and the other apostles.
-Keep me low at the cross of my Saviour and my heart broken before You – this I ask in Jesus name, AMEN.
+Thank You that we are called to remember the high price that Jesus paid for our sin and for our communal remembrance at the communion table.
+May I never become complacent about the enormous price that was paid for my sin.
+Help me to honour Your holy name when I meet together with my brothers and sisters in Christ.
+May I continue to remember the Lord Jesus' death in this way, until He comes again.
+In Jesus' name, AMEN.